CharlieKenny/qual_clothing/README.md

 The vouchers did pose a bit of a conundrum and I wanted to store them as a flat file rather than have them stored in the DB.
 I originally thought my way would be simple but it came with its own difficulties.
 In future iterations I would create a Promocode/Discounts model and store the info in the DB for increased flexibility.

+I hope you enjoy the stock imagery as much as I do.

 Set-up and Use
 ------
 The following steps rely on the assumption you have Ruby installed, if that's not the case please follow [this](https://rvm.io/rubies/installing)tutorial to get up and running.